dfalster/dfalster.github.io/source/_posts/2013-06-17-updating-my-online-identity.md

 knowledge of html, access to ftp servers and so on.
 These days it seems only engineers write websites from scratch.

-Web 2.0 allows ordinary users to generate content on platforms like wordpress, google sites, and academia.edu, without knowing all the tech tricks.
-These new sites also make it easy to include a range of content, such as images, videos, and code.
+[Web 2.0](http://en.wikipedia.org/wiki/Web_2.0) allows ordinary users to generate content on platforms like wordpress, google sites, and academia.edu, without knowing any html or tech tricks.
+These new sites also make it easy to include a range of content, such as images, videos, and code, using a range of plugins.

 # My requirements